dgmouris/zero_to_api/README.md

             - this is a bit like `django-admin.py`, but more specific to your website.
         - a folder which has the same name as your project (zero_to_api) which contains the following files
             - urls.py
-                - this is going help us define our endpoints (ie. http://localhost:8000/rest-auth/login)
+                - this is going help us define our endpoints (ie. http://localhost:8000/rest-auth/login, but note we haven't created this yet.)
             - settings.py
                 - all of the static settings variables that are essential to our app.
                 - as well it defines the apps (parts of our website) that are going to be used.